BDC Hamburger Icon

 3. Provide safety and wellness training regularly.

-Let your staff know from the start that health and safety is a business priority and what you expect from them when it comes to behavior in the workplace.
-Make sure to train new employees on all relevant health and safety instructions that apply to their role.
-If safety guidance changes as a result of a risk assessment, get all affected staff back in for retraining as soon as possible.
+Show your staff that health and safety are business priorities, and share your expectations for workplace behavior.
+Invest in employee training on all relevant health and safety instructions that apply to their role.
+If safety guidance changes due to a risk assessment, retrain your staff immediately.

 4. Hire qualified workers.

-Some companies and specific roles require licenses to operate.
+Some companies and specific roles require licenses.
 Others are best suited for people with particular degrees and hands-on experience.
-It’s worth doing your due diligence to ensure prospective employees are truly qualified for the job.
-If someone isn’t actually as capable as they appear or lacks proper real-life training, they can put their own safety at risk as well as that of those around them.
+During your hiring process, it’s worth doing your due diligence to ensure prospective employees are truly qualified for the job.
+If someone isn’t actually as capable as they appear or lacks proper real-life training, they can endanger themselves and those around them.

 5. Hire enough workers.

-Accidents are more likely to happen if employees have too much to do.
-If you notice they are struggling with the workload, try to take some of the pressure off by hiring more employees.
-If you don’t, your workers will be at a higher risk of accidents or burnout.
-Absenteeism levels may also be greater, which will only exacerbate the problem.
+Accidents are more likely to happen if employees are tasked with too much.
+If you notice team members struggling with their workloads, take some of the pressure off by hiring more employees.
+If you don’t, your workers will be at a higher risk of accidents and employee burnout.
+Additionally, workplace absenteeism levels may be greater, which will only exacerbate the problem.

 6. Keep workspaces clean and walkways clear.

-A cluttered, unclean work area is one that is full of hazards.
-Make sure staff adhere to best practices, including those as simple as running computer cables and power cords properly so they don’t create a tripping hazard.
-Other worthwhile efforts include storing equipment appropriately, promptly cleaning up spilled substances and limiting eating to specific areas.
+A cluttered, unclean work area is intrinsically full of hazards.
+Ensure staff members adhere to best practices, including those as simple as running computer cables and power cords properly so they don’t create a tripping hazard.
+Other worthwhile efforts include storing equipment appropriately, cleaning up spilled substances promptly and limiting eating to specific areas.

 Did You Know?Did you know